Mos Teutonicus: Background

-Nobles during the middle ages often had specific burial locations that were far away from their place of death.
-They often wanted their hearts to be buried at their homes, thus their bodies had to travel far distances.
-King Charlemagne outlawed cremation, deeming destruction of the bones as destruction of the soul.
+During the Middle Ages, nobles sometimes died far away from where they wished to be buried.
+They often wanted their hearts to be buried in their homeland, thus their bodies had to travel far distances.
+Emperor Charlemagne outlawed cremation, deeming destruction of the bones as destruction of the soul.
 Anyone who cremated a person's bones was subject to the death penalty.
 Thus, the practice of Mos Teutonicus came about as a way to preserve the bones over long distances without destroying them.
-Mos Teutonicus can even be seen being practiced in the 10th and 11th centuries during the rule of the Holy Roman Empire.
-Examples of this include rulers from the Ottone and Salian dynasties in which the rulers were transported to burial locations far from their place of death.
+Mos Teutonicus has been observed as early as the 10th century.
+Notable examples were multiple rulers from the Ottonian and Salian dynasties in which the rulers were transported to burial locations far from their place of death.

-During the Second Crusade for the Holy Land it was not thought fit for aristocrats who fell in battle, or died of natural causes, to be buried away from their homeland in Muslim territory.
+During the Second Crusade for the Holy Land it was not thought fit for aristocrats to be buried away from their homeland in Muslim territory.
 The transportation of the whole body over long distances was impractical and unhygienic due to decomposition.
-Mos Teutonicus was especially important in warmer climates, such as around the Mediterranean Sea, since the body was subject to faster decay.
+Mos Teutonicus was especially prevalent in warmer climates, such as around the Mediterranean Sea, since the body was subject to faster decay.